CrsMthw/homelab/traefik/readme.md

-# Traefik reverse proxy with automatic wildcard SSL from cloudflare
+# Traefik2 reverse proxy with automatic wildcard SSL from cloudflare

 Create a DNS entry in your cloudflare: ```traefik.YOURDOMAIN.com``` Make sure it is not proxied at first (necessary for creating SSL certificate), you can enable proxy later after everything.